OpenVoiceOS/jurebes/README.md

 test_set = {"name": ["I am groot", "my name is jarbas",
-                     "jarbas is the name", "they call me Ana Ferreira"], "hello": ["hello beautiful", "hello bob", "hello world"], "joke": ["say a joke", "make me laugh", "do you know any joke"]}
+                     "jarbas is the name", "they call me Ana Ferreira"], "hello": ["hello beautiful", "hello bob", "hello world"], "joke": ["say joke", "make me laugh", "do you know any joke"]}

 for intent, sents in test_set.items():
     for sent in sents: